sbodmer/JWorldWindEarth/README.md

     cd {cwd}
     ant package_jworldwindearth

-The .deb is then in the {cwd}/Releases/Packages
+The .deb is then in the {cwd}/Releases/Packages folder

 ## Features
 TODO